SEMMA: A Semantic Aware Knowledge Graph Foundation Model: Performance variance in OURS

 The usefulness of textual semantic similarity is also dependent upon the threshold used.
 A high threshold predominantly captures high-certainty similarities (e.g., exact synonymy, close paraphrases), while lower thresholds may encompass broader contextual or domain-specific similarities.
 This leads to a hypothesis: highly standardized KGs might benefit from a stringent threshold to preserve relational specificity, whereas KGs with more flexible relational definitions could achieve optimal performance with a more lenient threshold that accommodates linguistic diversity.
 Based on preliminary experiments, we also observed a correlation between the sparsity of the KG and the value of textual semantics.
 While this provides a high-level rationale, we acknowledge that other factors, such as the distribution of relation types and graph topology, likely influence the observed outcomes.

-So, from these preliminary analyses, we hypothesize $\ours$ is especially better for datasets where there is a lot of deviance between the structure and the textual semantics, or if the relation text is rich, or if the KG is sparse.
+So, from these preliminary analyses, we hypothesize $\ours$ is especially better for datasets where there is a significant deviance between the structure and the textual semantics, or if the relation text is rich, or if the KG is sparse.

+\textbf{Sensitivity Analysis.} We observed that the model's performance is sensitive to the cosine similarity threshold used for edge creation in $\rgtwo$.
+Consequently, we performed a grid search over the values \{0.6, 0.7, 0.79, 0.8\} as part of our hyperparameter tuning process.
+Based on this search and prior works \cite{threshold}, we selected a final threshold of 0.8 and further validated this choice by conducting a qualitative analysis of the generated edges on a subset of the datasets.
+Investigating dynamic thresholding techniques for different datasets remains a promising direction for future work.